Research

 CELL POLARITY AND APICAL PROTEIN DELIVERY

 The Crumbs polarity proteins are apical transmembrane proteins that maintain cell polarity and interact with the Hippo pathway to control cell proliferation.
 How Crumbs reaches the apical surface, and how/when it interacts with other components of the polarity machinery, remains a mystery.
-Christian de Caestecker has developed knock-in CRISPR cell lines in which Crumbs is tagged with a fluorophore so we can detect single molecules in living cells.
+A grad student in the lab, Christian de Caestecker, has discovered a fundamentally important new way in which apical membrane proteins are separated from other membrane proteins to ensure their correct delivery.
+His work is now published online at Nature Cell Biology (2024).
+He developed knock-in CRISPR cell lines in which Crumbs is tagged with a fluorophore so we can detect single molecules in living cells.
 He has also created a so-called RUSH system in which Crumbs is trapped and accumulates in the endoplasmic reticulum until it is released by the addition of biotin.
 It then transits synchronously through the Golgi to the apical plasma membrane.
-The ability to track molecules at each step of this process will lead to new insights into the polarized traffic of this key protein to the apical cell cortex.
+The ability to track molecules at each step of this process has led to new insights into the polarized traffic of this key protein to the apical cell cortex.
+With Savi Buluwana, an undergrad honors student, he has developed a genome-wide CRISPR KO screen to identify genes that are essential for correct apical delivery of Crumbs.

 EMBRYONIC STEM CELLS, EMT AND APOPTOSIS